chrisns/see-my-energy-vision/README.md

 ## "I've got a great idea"

 Amazing, we'd ♥️ to hear it!
-Please raise an issue in github, we'll soon have a slack team too!
+Please raise an issue in github, or come [talk to us on slack](https://join.slack.com/t/need-a-name-workspace/shared_invite/zt-f6s0bodx-_XDLTbZBGOMk4~TS5x7kTQ)